 5. Make sacrifices to impress God (Heb 10:1,8): Be conscious of your debt to Jesus and consider it your duty to serve.
 Put your ministry or business before your marriage.

-6. Load others with heavy burdens (Lk 11:46): Expect your Christian staff to work harder for less pay.
-Send the message that the work is more important than their families or their health.
-Shackle them to your vision.
+6. Load others with heavy burdens (Luke 11:46): Expect your staff to work harder for less pay.
+Send the message that the work is more important than family or health.
+Shackle others to your vision.
 Use emotional manipulation or, worse, scripture, to pressure people to support you.

 11. Be a man-pleaser (Gal 1:10): Wonder, what will my boss think?
 How will the board react?
 How will this affect the tithers?
 Say only what they want you to say.